SmartFi (SMTF) Hits Self Reported Market Cap of $1.02 Billion

 SmartFi Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
-Investors seeking to trade SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
+Investors seeking to acquire SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartFi using one of the exchanges listed above.

 Receive News & Updates for SmartFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.